 Jonesing for chocolate-covered pretzels?
 Have one or two—then wait 15 minutes to see if you really want more.
 That’s the lesson from Cornell research on 100 adults who ate either a small or large serving of the same snack.
-While the group who ate the bigger portion consumed about 100 more calories on average, both groups reported equally fewer cravings 15 minutes later—a sign that it’s the pleasure of eating, not the portion size, that satisfies.
-Be sure you know the everyday habits that can be ruining your diabetes control.
+While the group who ate the bigger portion consumed about 77 percent more calories on average, both groups reported equally fewer cravings 15 minutes later—a sign that it’s the pleasure of eating, not the portion size, that satisfies.
+How’s that for simple but effective portion control tricks to help you snack less?

 For a healthier heart, don’t ignore the 3 D’s: delay, denial, and death

 An artery that is only 50 percent blocked can become fully blocked in a matter of hours, leading to a life-threatening heart attack, says cardiologist Joel K. Kahn, MD.
 “I tell my patients to never ignore chest pressure, shortness of breath, or sudden fatigue.
 These may be symptoms of a forthcoming heart attack.”
-If you’re concerned, get checked ASAP.
-Find out 30 more ways to reduce your risk of heart disease and stroke.
+If you’re concerned, get checked ASAP and make sure you’re doing these other 30 things that reduce your risk of heart disease and stroke.

 Beat a bad mood—with your garbage can

 When students were asked to write bad thoughts about their body and then toss the paper in a garbage can, they were later more positive about their body image than those who hadn’t discarded them, found Ohio State University research.
 When they tucked positive thoughts about a healthy diet into their pocket, they were more likely to want to follow that diet later than those who threw such thoughts away.
-How you treat your thoughts affects behavior.
-Check out these other 23 easy mood boosters you’ll want to make a habit.
+How you treat your thoughts affects behavior—these 23 easy mood-boosters you’ll want to make a habit prove that much!

 Walk to work